 As I opened the front door last Monday afternoon, I was able to see all the way through from the future living room, dinning room and kitchen into the garden.
 Wow.
 Removing just a few feet of the wall changed the whole place.
 Although the transformation had just begun, I was impressed and stood there for a while with the door in the hand and my jaw on the ground.
 Finally I went over to the area where my couch will be situated and pretended to sit down.
 I ignored the fact that my sofa is actually standing upright in the kitchen to make space for the craftsmen.
 I walked into every corner and imagined how it is going to look like and how the rays of the sun are going to travel across the rooms.
 I poured myself a coffee and sat down on one of the kitchen chairs in the middle of the chaos with my mouth full, chewing a satisfying amount of chocolate.
 For a few moments I simply enjoyed my new house, even though a lot of work still needs to be done.

 This was just a quick break in a day full of appointments, so I grabbed my camera and left the house again.
 I had to be in one of those high-rise office towers in Midtown Atlanta and I was already running a little late.
-Two hour later I was on the way down, as I saw my reflection in the specular surface of the elevator, the back of my dark pants covered with dust from the kitchen chair I sat down earlier.
+Two hour later I was on the way down, as I saw my reflection in the mirror of the elevator, the back of my dark pants covered with dust from the kitchen chair, I sat down earlier.
 I guess this is how you should not present yourself to a client, luckily the pictures turned out well, I hope that counts enough.

 This was just the first day of renovating, although I am not part of the handymen team, I suffer a little with them.
 All the dust drives me crazy and cooking is no fun with a sofa and several chairs in your way.
 And did I mention the dust?